 Many companies find that the centralization of operations leads to inefficiencies in decision making.
-For example, in the 1980s, Caterpillar Inc. suffered the consequences of centralized decision making.
+For example, in the 1980s, the industrial equipment manufacturer Caterpillar suffered the consequences of centralized decision making.
 At the time, all pricing decisions were made in the corporate headquarters in Peoria, Illinois.
 This meant that when a sales representative working in Africa wanted to give a discount on a product, they needed to check with headquarters.
 Headquarters did not always have accurate or timely information about the subsidiary markets to make an effective decision.
-The dramatic reorganization of the company sought to avoid problems such as these.
-Nelson, G. L., & Pasternack, B. A. (2005).
+As a result, Caterpillar was at a disadvantage against competitors such as the Japanese firm Komatsu.
+Seeking to overcome this centralization paralysis, Caterpillar underwent several dramatic rounds of reorganization in the 1990s and 2000s.Nelson, G. L., & Pasternack, B. A. (2005).
 Results: Keep what's good, fix what's wrong, and unlock great performance.
 New York: Crown Business.
-At the other end of the spectrum, organizations can suffer from extreme decentralization.
-For example, some analysts believe that the Federal Bureau of Investigation (FBI) experiences some problems because all its structure and systems are based on the assumption that crime needs to be caught after it happens.
-Over time, this assumption led to a situation in which, instead of following an overarching strategy, each unit is completely decentralized, and field agents determine how investigations should be pursued.
-It has been argued that due to the change in the nature of crimes, the FBI's need to gather accurate intelligence before a crime is committed requires more centralized decision making and strategy development.Brazil, J. J. (2007, April).
-Mission: Impossible?
-Fast Company, 114, 92-109.